SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/create.md

 To edit an existing sale, browse to the sale and click **Edit** at the bottom of the Sale screen.

 > [!NOTE]
 > When you browse through sales using the arrow keys (or similar) and when you search for sales using FastSearcher, by default all sales are displayed.
-If you do not want to show completed sales (sold or lost), click **Task** and select **Skip completed sales**.
+If you do not want to show completed sales (sold or lost), click <i class="ph ph-dots-three-circle-vertical" aria-label="Task button"></i> and select **Skip completed sales**.

 ## What would you like to do now?